Redlands College: Technology

 Redlands College was an early adopter of the iPad Program as a teaching and learning tool; launched in 2011.
 In late 2011 Redlands College became an Apple Distinguished School and in 2017 fulfilled the requirements to become an accredited eSmart School with The Alannah and Madeline Foundation.

 Curriculum

+From Prep to Grade 12, Redlands College's curriculum includes mandatory religious studies classes.

 In Prep to Year 2 the focus is on language and literacy skills and mathematics.
 In Years 3 to 5, units of work may take a language focus or be developed around a Science or Humanities and Social Science concept or topic.
 ICT is integrated in Junior School classrooms.

 In Middle School Year 6 and 7 students undertake a range of compulsory subjects which enable students to gain grounding in essential areas as well as experiencing the range of elective subjects the college offers.
 In Years 8 and 9, students can select from a range of specialist elective subjects.
 This helps them explore the options in preparation for Senior School.

 The Senior School (Years 10 to 12) curriculum provides an extensive range of subjects.
 In Years 11 and 12, students may pursue an academic program or a Vocational Education & Training program.